Shalom Luani: International career

+Under-17

+Luani made his debut for American Samoa's under-17 team in a 9–0 loss to Fiji on January 8, 2011.
+He made his second appearance for the side in a 2–1 defeat against Papua New Guinea four days later.
+With the score at 1–1, goalscorer Ryan Petaia was fouled by goalkeeper Benjamin Wilbert, resulting in a penalty that Luani took, but his effort stuck the crossbar.
+Luani's third and fourth appearances for the U-17 side were in a 4–0 loss to New Zealand and in a 7–0 loss to Vanuatu.
+All four games came in the 2011 OFC U-17 Championship in New Zealand.

 Under-20

 Luani made his debut for American Samoa's under-20 team in a 7–0 loss to Vanuatu on April 21, 2011.
 He made his second appearance for the side in a 5–1 defeat against Papua New Guinea two days later.
 Luani's third and final game for the U-20 side came in a 5–1 loss to Fiji on April 25, 2011.
 All three games came in the 2011 OFC U-20 Championship in New Zealand.
 Luani played in defence during the tournament and wore the no.3 shirt for American Samoa.